-^{} Subsequent to July 1, 2023, the Authority issued the 2023 Series K Bonds in the aggregate principal amount of \$199,990,000 and the Authority anticipates issuing the 2023 Series LM Bonds in the aggregate principal amount of \$150,000,000 on or about September 6, 2023.
+^{} Subsequent to February 1, 2024, the Authority issued the 2024 Series A Bonds in the aggregate principal amount of \$125,000,000.

 For more detailed information concerning the outstanding bonds of the Authority issued in connection with its Single Family Mortgage Programs, see footnote (6) of the audited 2022 financial statements of the Authority attached as Appendix G hereto.